John Donnelly (hurler)

-John Donnelly (born 4 March 1998) is an Irish hurler who plays for Kilkenny Intermediate Championship club Thomastown and at inter-county level with the Kilkenny senior hurling team.
+John Donnelly (born 4 March 1998) is an Irish hurler who plays for Kilkenny Senior Championship club Thomastown and at inter-county level with the Kilkenny senior hurling team.
 He usually lines out as a centre-forward.

 Playing career

 DCU Dóchas Éireann

 As a student at Dublin City University, Donnelly immediately became involved in hurling and joined the college's freshers' hurling team in his first year.
 On 2 March 2017, he was selected at full-forward when Dublin City University faced the University of Limerick in the All-Ireland freshers' final.
 Donnelly was held scoreless but ended the game with a winners' medal following the 1-15 to 1-13 extra-time victory.

 Thomastown

 Donnelly joined the Thomastown club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team in the Kilkenny Intermediate Championship.

 Kilkenny

 Minor and under-21

 Donnelly first lined out for Kilkenny as a member of the minor team during the 2015 Leinster Championship.
 He made his first appearance for the team on 25 April 2015 when he scored two points from play in a 1-18 to 1-17 extra-time defeat of Wexford.
 On 5 July 2015, Donnelly won a Leinster Championship medal after scoring two points from play in a 1-17 to 1-15 defeat of Dublin in the final.

 Donnelly was eligible for the minor grade for a second consecutive year in 2016.
 He made his last appearance for the team on 14 May 2016 in a 2-18 to 1-19 defeat by Dublin.

 Donnelly progressed onto the Kilkenny under-21 for the 2017 Leinster Championship.
 He made his first appearance for the team on 31 May 2017 when he lined out in a 0-21 to 0-16 defeat of Dublin.
 Donnelly won a Leinster Championship medal on 5 July 2017 after scoring two points from play in Kilkenny's 0-30 to 1-15 defeat of Wexford in the final.
 On 9 September 2017, he scored a point from centre-forward when Kilkenny suffered a 0-17 to 0-11 defeat by Limerick in the All-Ireland final.

 Donnelly was eligible for the under-21 grade for a second consecutive year in 2018.
 He made his last appearance for the team on 20 June 2018 in a 3-13 to 1-17 defeat by Galway.